imamcs19/Big-Data-App-based-AI-with-or-without-Web-and-Mobile-Interface-by-RESTful-API-Using-Hadoop-and-Spark/README.md

-# Development of Big Data App for Classification based on Map Reduce of Naive Bayes with or without Web and Mobile Interface by RESTful API Using Hadoop and Spark

 Authors:
 1. Imam Cholissodin (imamcs@ub.ac.id), Faculty of Computer Science (Filkom), Universitas Brawijaya (UB), Corresponding Author ✔
 2. Diajeng Sekar Seruni (diajengskr@gmail.com), Faculty of Computer Science (Filkom), Universitas Brawijaya (UB)